shervinfashk/Reiseassistenten/README.md

 Description: This program is a travel helper which provides the user with information about the departure and arrival destination.
 The program allows the user to compare tempratures, provides a suggestion for clothes to bring, compare currencies and check the safety rating of the arrival location.
 The program uses multiple API's.
 The API's used are: [FreeCurrency](https://freecurrencyapi.com/), [WeatherAPI](https://www.weatherapi.com/) and [Travel-Advisory](https://www.travel-advisory.info/data-api).

 My ambition with this program is to showcase that I understand basic programming concepts.
-I am happy with the way the program works, but I dont think the program is user-friendly or provides any useful-value to end users.
-My aim is that my next program will be created with the users needs as the first priority instead of being limited by my knowledge.
+I am happy with the way the program works, but I dont think the program is user-friendly.
+There was multiple limitations in the API's since I used free versions which decreases the value for endusers.
+My aim is that my next program will be created with the users needs as the first priority instead of being limited by my knowledge and API limits.

 I have not been able create unit tests for the program yet.
 It has only been tested manually, let me know if there is any issues.